blukii/Developers/blukiiHub/README.md

 This short guide shows you how to install and use blukii Hub.

+If you need further help or information, please contact [blukii support](mailto:support@blukii.com).

 ## Hub ID

 Each blukii Hub has an identification serial number which has to be known for setup, configuration and data computing.